romanRegmi/Apex-Learning/Asynchronous Apex/Batch/README.md

 Life Cycle of Batch Apex (Status of jobs in the Apex Flex Queue)

 1. Holding : Job has been submitted and is held in the Apex flex queue until system resources become available to queue the job for processing.
-2. Queued : Job is awaiting execution.
+2. Queued : When the Jobs are tranfered from the Flex Queue to Apex Queue their status changed to **Queued**.
 3. Preparing : The start method of the job has been invoked.
 This status can last a few minutes depending on the size of the batch of records.
-4. Processing : Job is being processed.
+4. Processing : While executing the Jobs its status becomes **Processing**.
 5. Aborted : Job aborted by a user.
-6. Completed : Job completed with or without failures.
+6. Completed : Once the Batch job is excution is over without failuers it status is changed to **Completed**.
 7. Failed : Job experienced a system failure.

+If 100 requests are sent, the first 5 will be sent to **Apex Queue** and the rest 95 will be sent to **Flex Queue**.
+If a request in **Apex Queue** fails, it is sent back to the **Flex Queue**.

 ## Invoking a batch class
 ```apex